chef/chef-web-docs/content/saas/register_nodes.md

     weight = 50
 +++

-Once everything has been set up and restored to the new Chef environment, the nodes under management must be redirected from AWS OpsWorks to Chef SaaS.
+Once everything has been set up and restored to the new Chef environment, redirect the nodes under management from AWS OpsWorks to Chef SaaS.
 This guide will provide recommendations on how to accomplish this.

 ## Prerequisites

-Before you start working on the Chef environment of Chef SaaS, have a quick look to the following prerequisites:
+Before you start working on the Chef environment of Chef SaaS, have a quick look at the following prerequisites:

 * Running Chef Automate 2.0 in AWS OpsWorks.
 * A Chef SaaS Environment.
-For more information, refer to the [Getting Started](/get_started/) with the Chef SaaS page.
+Refer to the [Getting Started](/get_started/) with the Chef SaaS page for more information.
 * Restoration is performed on AWS OpsWorks for Chef SaaS.
 * Splay mode and baseline are up to 2 client runs an hour.
 Refer to the [Chef Infra Client](https://docs.chef.io/ctl_chef_client/) page for more details on configuring splay mode in the `client.rb` file.
 * One compliance scan an hour.